cnath12/VoiceAgent/README.md

 - Ensure your server is publicly accessible
 - Check Twilio webhook URL configuration
 - Verify ngrok is running (for local testing)
+ - On Render, set PUBLIC_HOST to the exact Render hostname

 #### Audio quality issues
 - Verify Deepgram language model is set to "nova-2-medical"